matjonathan/cmpn202-os-journal--MAT23593441-/week2.md

 ### 4.1 SSH Hardening Plan

-I intend to:
+To reduce the attack surface of the server and secure remote administration, the following SSH hardening measures are planned:

-- Use **key-based authentication** instead of passwords.
+- Use key-based authentication instead of password-based authentication to prevent brute-force attacks.
-- Disable root login over SSH.
+- Disable root login over SSH to ensure administrative access is performed through a non-root user with sudo privileges.
-- (Optional) Change the SSH port from 22 to [port].
+- Change the default SSH port from 22 to a non-standard port to reduce exposure to automated scanning (used as a supplementary control).

-Planned config items in `/etc/ssh/sshd_config`:

-- `PermitRootLogin no`
-- `PasswordAuthentication no`
-- [Any other SSH options I plan to use]
+**Planned configuration settings in `/etc/ssh/sshd_config`:**

+PermitRootLogin no
+PasswordAuthentication no
+PubkeyAuthentication yes
+AllowUsers adminuser
+LoginGraceTime 30
+MaxAuthTries 3

+These settings enforce strong authentication, limit login attempts, and minimise the risk of unauthorised access.

+---

 ### 4.2 Firewall Strategy

-Firewall tool: [ufw / iptables / firewalld]

-Policy:
+**Firewall tool:** UFW (Uncomplicated Firewall)

+UFW is selected because it is lightweight, command-line driven, and fully supported on Ubuntu Server, making it suitable for controlled and auditable firewall management.

+**Firewall policy:**

-- Default incoming: [deny]
+- Default incoming traffic: **deny**
-- Default outgoing: [allow]
+- Default outgoing traffic: **allow**
-- Allow SSH **only** from workstation IP: `192.168.[X].[workstation]`
+- Allow SSH access only from the trusted workstation IP address `192.168.56.10`
-- Deny all other inbound traffic by default.
+- Deny all other inbound traffic by default

+This configuration ensures that the server is only accessible from the authorised workstation while preventing all other unsolicited network traffic.

+---

 ### 4.3 Mandatory Access Control (MAC)

-Planned MAC tool: [AppArmor / SELinux]

-- Mode: [Enforcing / Permissive]
-- Reason for this choice:
-  - [e.g. “Supported by my distro”, “Easier profile management”, etc.]

-Main idea:
+**Planned MAC framework:** AppArmor
+**Mode:** Enforcing

+AppArmor is chosen because it is enabled by default on Ubuntu Server and provides application-level confinement using human-readable security profiles.

-- Confine services so that if one is compromised, its ability to damage the rest of the system is limited.
+The main objective of using mandatory access control is to confine services so that, if one service is compromised, its ability to access unauthorised files, system resources, or other services is restricted.
+This limits the overall impact of a security breach.

+---

-### 4.4 Automatic Updates & Extra Controls
+### 4.4 Automatic Updates and Additional Security Controls

-- Auto security updates using: [e.g. `unattended-upgrades`]
-- Intrusion/brute-force protection: [fail2ban or similar]
-- Logging plan: [which logs I will use later, e.g. `/var/log/auth.log`, `/var/log/syslog`]
+- Automatic security updates will be configured using `unattended-upgrades` to ensure critical security patches are applied without manual intervention.
+- Intrusion and brute-force protection will be implemented using `fail2ban`, which monitors authentication activity and automatically blocks IP addresses exhibiting repeated failed login attempts.
+- System logging will be used to support later security auditing and analysis.
+The following logs will be monitored:
+  - `/var/log/auth.log` – authentication and SSH activity
+  - `/var/log/syslog` – general system events and service activity
+  - `fail2ban` logs – intrusion detection events

+These controls collectively strengthen system security while maintaining a professional headless server administration model.

 ---